ajbates2/SafeRes-client/README.md

 # SafeRes

-A tip tracking app for people working in the service industry.
+A reservation app to help restaurants responsibly contact trace there guests

 <a href="https://safe-res-client.vercel.app/">Live Site</a>